Investors incur property-related expenditures when undergoing renovations, replacements or repairs.

 These may be required when the building is run down, in need of repairs or as part of the investors ‘value-adding’ strategy.
 More often, investors are asking how to differentiate whether it is considered a repair or improvement as the tax treatment differs between them.

 The word ‘repair’ ordinarily means remedying a defect in, or damage to, or deterioration of a property restoring the efficiency of function of the property while not producing or adding a different function to property which it did not previously have (ATO TR 97/23).

 In layman’s terms, this refers to restoring or replacing the asset or the property which has become defective, damaged or has deteriorated back to its original condition.

-One crucial question to ask is if you have improved or went beyond a ‘Repair’.
-In the sense that you’ve replaced the item or part with a superior product, it is considered a ‘Notional Repair’ which cannot be deductible as a repair, rather the cost will be claimed over the asset’s effective life defined by the Australian Taxation Office.
+In the sense that you’ve replaced the item or part with a superior product, it is considered a ‘Notional Repair’ which cannot be deductible as a repair, rather the cost will be claimed as tax depreciation over the asset’s effective life defined by the Australian Taxation Office.

 An improvement is adding value to a property through expenditure on capital and several factors which indicate an improvement are:

 - Significantly enhances saleability or market value

 - Extends the property’s expected life